Alcoholic Beverage Policy and Procedure

 the UPD director who will assign the appropriate number of security officers and calculate the expected costs; and

-the university food service/alcoholic beverage contractor.
-(For information about the university food service/alcoholic beverage contractor, please see the Auxiliary Services website or call 512.245.2585.)
+the university food service and alcoholic beverage contractor (For information about the university food service/alcoholic beverage contractor, please see the Auxiliary Services website or call 512.245.2585).

 After the sponsor receives the written approval on the Alcoholic Beverage Activity form from the required persons, the sponsor will submit the form to the Office of the Dean of Students at least 10 working days before the event to obtain the written approval on the form from the dean.

-If a planned event is cancelled, the sponsor must (at least 24 hours in advance) notify the director or coordinator of the facility where the event was to occur, the UPD director, the food service/alcoholic beverage contractor, and the dean.
+If a planned event is cancelled, the sponsor must (at least 24 hours in advance) notify the director or coordinator of the facility where the event was to occur, the UPD director, the food service and alcoholic beverage contractor, and the dean.

 The checklist risk of liability contains a checklist to help reduce liability exposure and health risks associated with the consumption of alcoholic beverages.